 "To cultivate best outcomes in a pluralist American democracy, look to responsibility--not friendship--as your best civic strategy."

-Sarah explains what she means on Colorado Public Radio...
+Sarah explains the broad frame of her "Hate and Protect" project on Colorado Public Radio...

 My current project, "HATE & PROTECT", interrogates the limits of American discourses of love, hope, and friendship.
 I argue that healthy civic and political futures demand a call to responsibility, not friendship.
 We need to develop robust civic and religious discourses that move us directly from hating our neighbors to protecting them anyway.